MarcinZyrkowski/restfulapi-testframework/README.md

 annotate test/s by `@Tag("debug")`, then run the following command:
 `gradle junit5 -Ptag=debug`
 <br/>
-> Note: If `-Ptags=` option not provided, full regression will run
+> Note: If `-Ptags=` option not provided, full regression will be run

-## TO DO:
-- update readme
-- finish tests for all endpoints
-- add github actions